thumblemonks/riot/README.markdown

       asserts("invalid data") { @user.save! }.raises(ActiveRecord::RecordInvalid)
     end

+And if you wanted to check that the exception and message match what you expect:

+    context "a new user" do
+      setup { @user = User.new }
+      asserts("invalid data") { @user.save! }.raises(ActiveRecord::RecordInvalid, /has errors/)
+    end

 #### Example: Kind Of

 When you want to test that an expression returns an object of an expected type: